When and why vision-language models behave like bags-of-words, and what to do about it?: Negative Mining

-\textbf{Visio-linguistic compositionality: } Understanding what aspects of language and vision VLMs capture is the main objective of several recent papers.
-For example, \citet{frank-etal-2021-vision} ablations suggest that information sharing between the text and vision modalities is not balanced, as the representations from the text encoder are more influenced by the vision modality than the other way round. \citet{parcalabescu-etal-2021-seeing} show that VLMs have difficulties in counting objects in images.
+\textbf{Visio-linguistic compositionality:} Understanding what aspects of language and vision VLMs capture is the main objective of several recent papers. \citet{frank-etal-2021-vision} suggest that information sharing between the text and vision modalities is not balanced, as the representations from the text encoder are more influenced by the vision modality than the other way round. \citet{parcalabescu-etal-2021-seeing} show that VLMs have difficulties in counting objects in images.
 In terms of the evaluation part of our paper, Winoground~\citep{thrush2022winoground} presents the nearest neighbor to our work.
-Winoground is a carefully curated dataset that aims to evaluate compositional and pragmatics language understanding of VLMs.
-Results on Winoground show that VLMs perform around chance level over a set of image-text matching tasks.
-Our main goal is to propose a fine-grained evaluation of relation and attribution understanding with a large scale dataset; hence we believe our dataset complements Winoground (See Table~\ref{appendix:table-relation-results} in the Appendix).
-Namely, while Winoground proposes a great breadth; here, we attempt to focus on the depth of testing for relation and attributive understanding.
-Similar to our methodology, \citet{bogin2021covr} utilizes Visual Genome to test VQA systems for compositional generalization; in comparison here our purpose is to implement tasks that can probe any VLM.
+Winoground is a carefully curated dataset of 400 test cases that aims to evaluate compositional and pragmatics language understanding of VLMs where VLMs perform around chance level over a set of image-text matching tasks. \citet{diwan2022winoground} suggest that Winoground has challenges beyond compositionality that requires complex reasoning with visually/textually difficult or unusual examples.
+Our main goal is to propose an isolated fine-grained evaluation of relation and attribution understanding with a large scale dataset; hence we believe our dataset complements Winoground.
+While Winoground proposes a smaller scale dataset with great breadth across types of model knowledge; we attempt to focus on a large scale dataset for in-depth testing for relation and attributive understanding.